Hollywood scrambles to cash in on Petraeus scandal

-LOS ANGELES, Nov 15 (Reuters) - Writers with a script about former four-star general David Petraeus’ sex scandal can do lunch with anyone in Hollywood.
+LOS ANGELES (Reuters) - Writers with a script about former four-star general David Petraeus’ sex scandal can do lunch with anyone in Hollywood.

 Studio executives have been huddled in meetings since Monday, sifting through potential scripts that can be tweaked.
 Agents have been called.
 Authors are getting e-mails.